CarsonSSk/SmartClassAI/README.md

       - Angry, Happy, Neutral and Engaged folders containing images from their respective class.
   - cleanedData: Folder that contains the images after data cleaning methods were applied, split into the 4 classes.
     - Angry, Happy, Neutral and Engaged folders containing images from their respective class.
+  - models: Directory that contains all models.
+Inside each of the subfolders which are named after the respective models, you will find: the model paramters file (.pth), CSV files containing the results of that model on the testing dataset, CSV containing the validation loss from the training process, CSV containing the accuracy of the model.
+  - runFiles: Directory containing images that you wish to run a specific model on (single image + batch of images are possible) using run_model.py.
+    - imagesDirectory: Directory where you place the images you want to apply the specific model on.
+    - runCleanedImages: Directory that contains the cleaned version of the images you wish to predict.
+The cleaned images will be generated automatically based on the same methodology used to clean the training/testing image data.
+    - directory_images_data.csv: CSV file containing the predictions for all the images in the batch that you last ran the run_model.py script on.
   - image_data.csv: CSV that stores the image data from the entire dataset from dataSources (Image Name, Path, Label, Source, CompositeName)
   - image_data_shuffled: CSV that stores the same data as image_data.csv, but in a shuffled order (can be reshuffled with dataset_segmentation.py).
   - cleaned_image_data.csv: CSV that stores the data of the CLEANED images from the entire dataset from cleanedData (Image Name, Path, Label, Source, CompositeName)